GopiChandAkkala/CKA-Exam-Study-Walkthrough/Section 3 Scheduling Concepts.md

 Image: k8s.gcr.io/fluentd-elasticsearch:1.20

-An easy way to create a DaemonSet is to first generate a YAML file for a Deployment with the command kubectl create deployment elasticsearch --image=k8s.gcr.io/fluentd-elasticsearch:1.20 -n kube-system --dry-run=client -o yaml > fluentd.yaml.
+An easy way to create a DaemonSet is to first generate a YAML file for a Deployment with the command

+- kubectl create deployment elasticsearch --image=k8s.gcr.io/fluentd-elasticsearch:1.20 -n kube-system --dry-run=client -o yaml > fluentd.yaml.

 Next, remove the replicas, strategy and status fields from the YAML file using a text editor.
 Also, change the kind from Deployment to DaemonSet.

 Finally, create the Daemonset by running kubectl create -f fluentd.yaml

- Static Pods:
+** Static Pods**:

 - The Kubelet can manage a node independtly
 - Kubelet can create pods, usually the API server sends instructions to kubelet about creating pod details.
-- Kubelet instead can read yaml files directly on the server i.e /etc/kubernetes/manifests, place the pod defintion files on the directory, kubelets check the directory creates the pods on the hosts, if app crash, kubelet restarts the pod, recreates pod if file updated.
+- Kubelet instead can read yaml files directly on the server i.e /etc/kubernetes/manifests, place the pod defintion files on the directory, kubelets check the directory, creates the pods on the hosts, if app crash, kubelet restarts the pod, recreates pod if file updated.
-- called static pods.
+- These pods are called static pods.
 - Directory called --config=kubeconfig.yaml \\ (path called staticPodPath)
 - can check static pods by running docker ps command.
-- but what if you do have a cluster/api server etc, can you still create both kind of pods same time = yes it can, kubelet can create pods from api server and can also create static pods from kubelet.
+- but what if you do have a cluster/api server etc, can you still create both kind of pods same time?
+Yes it can, kubelet can create pods from api server and can also create static pods from kubelet.
 - kubelet can take request from different inputs, pod definition file from static pods folder and second is from http endpoint.
 - the API Server is still aware of kubectl get pods commands will tell you static pods, when a kubelet creates a static pod mirror object in the api server.